 University Honors Program

 Applications from newly admitted students are now being accepted, by invitation only.
-Applications from current students with a 3.75 cumulative GPA are now being accepted.
-THE DEADLINE FOR NEW APPLICATIONS IS OCTOBER 15, 2013.
+Applications from current students with a 3.75 cumulative GPA are accepted on a rolling basis; and reviewed at the end of each academic term.
 If you have any difficulty with this link or have further questions, please email the Provost's Office.

 The University Honors Program at the University of the Arts is intended to provide academically exceptional and creatively gifted students with a rigorous and enriching intellectual and artistic experience while pursuing their undergraduate degree.
 The University Honors Program will provide an opportunity for students to be a part of a community of Honors Scholars with a high level of commitment to investigating the role of the performing, visual and writing arts in contemporary life.
 Coursework leading to the fulfillment of the University Honors Program will challenge Honors Scholars to expand the limits of their intellect, artistry and imagination.